Expectations – Volunteers

 Frequently Asked Questions – Volunteers

-1. What will I be doing on the project?
+1. What will I be doing during the project?

 You will work together with the local indigenous group in documenting their culture.
-You will also be creating your own behind-the scenes material.
-Above everything, you will be interacting and learning from people different than you.
-You are asked to be engaged with your project before and after the journey takes place as well.
-The more personal input the better!
+You will also be creating your own behind-the-scenes material.
+Above everything, you will be interacting and learning from people different from you.
+You will then share your learnings and insights with our global audiences, whilst at the same time putting together research on how and what the JNF can do to support this specific community.
+You are asked to be engaged with your project before, during and long after the journey takes place to then become a long-term ambassador.
+The more emotionally committed you are the more valuable your investment will be!

 2. Where are the festivals and when do they take place?